adamgriffiths77/weewx_direwolf/README.md

 # modifications from out-of-the-box weewx and direwolf

 ## direwolf
--direwolf: the only modification is the cron script to add starting kisstnc.
+- direwolf: the only modification is the cron script to add starting kisstnc.
--direwolf is started with the following cron "* * * * * /root/dw-start.sh >/dev/null 2>&1"
+- direwolf is started with the following cron "* * * * * /root/dw-start.sh >/dev/null 2>&1"
--using the file in the direwolf directory (currently runs at root, although this is a bad idea -others can read the file and figure out where callsign data and PTT GPIO are used and how to wire up a radio so I'm not going to describe that part here (unless I have to rebuild the whole thing and figure out out again...I haven't done the physical part for good 10 years).
+- using the file in the direwolf directory (currently runs at root, although this is a bad idea
+- others can read the file and figure out where callsign data and PTT GPIO are used and how to wire up a radio so I'm not going to describe that part here (unless I have to rebuild the whole thing and figure out out again...I haven't done the physical part for good 10 years).
--direwolf is also configured as an iGate and sending data to aprs.fi.
+- direwolf is also configured as an iGate and sending data to aprs.fi.
 Using the code generated from my callsign at http://apps.magicbug.co.uk/passcode/

 ## KissUtil
 -configured to start automatically via the dw-start.sh script.